 Fig Naan Bread Cake

-This sweet, dense cake goes perfectly with fresh fruit and a quinelle of crème fraîche.
+This sweet, dense bread cake from our Naan goes perfectly with fresh fruit and a quinelle of crème fraîche.

 - 1 piece Atoria’s Family Bakery Lavash